moorepants/learn-multibody-dynamics/lagrange.rst

     \sum_r a_r(\bar{q}) \dot{q}_r = 0

-We find the generalized force as:
+The generalized force is found as:

 .. math::